Cinnamon Ceylon ground

 • Description

-Cinnamon powder Ceylon - Cinnamomum zeylanicum (also c.verum) - the safest quality to enjoy this spice.
+Ceylon cinnamon powder - Cinnamomum zeylanicum (also known as c.verum) - offers the highest quality and safety for enjoying this spice.

-It is the ground bark of the cinnamon tree.
-This ground cinnamon comes from the Ceylon cinnamon tree Cinnamomum Verum and has little coumarin.
-Furthermore, cinnamon is one of the oldest spices on earth and has its origin in Ceylon.
+It is made from the ground bark of the cinnamon tree.
+This ground cinnamon comes from the Ceylon cinnamon tree, Cinnamomum Verum, and has a low coumarin content.
+Cinnamon is one of the oldest spices on earth and originated in Ceylon.

-Ceylon cinnamon smells sweet and aromatic and doesn't just belong in the Christmas bakery.
-It refines drinks such as tea and coffee, desserts but also Moroccan and Indian stews.
+Ceylon cinnamon has a sweet and aromatic aroma and is not limited to Christmas baking.
+It enhances the flavor of drinks like tea and coffee, as well as desserts and Moroccan and Indian stews.

-Cinnamon Ceylon powder is regularly used by artisanal food laboratories or in high-profile restaurants.
-There are currently dozens of popular dishes that use this spice, not only in the magical cuisine of Southern Europe but also from us in Northern Europe.
-The modern and international kitchen uses cinnamon-Ceylon powder in many desserts.
-Ceylon cinnamon is an ideal spice to give everything a perfume, taste, or light but an aristocratic aroma.
+Ceylon cinnamon powder is commonly used in artisanal food laboratories and high-profile restaurants.
+There are numerous popular dishes that incorporate this spice, not only in the enchanting cuisine of Southern Europe but also in Northern Europe.
+In modern and international cuisine, Ceylon cinnamon powder is used in a wide range of desserts.
+It adds a subtle perfume, flavor, or delicate aristocratic aroma to dishes.

-It combines with the following spices: cloves, allspice grains, nutmeg, vanilla, coriander, mace, star anise, Szechuan pepper, cardamom, ginger, fennel.
+It pairs well with the following spices: cloves, allspice grains, nutmeg, vanilla, coriander, mace, star anise, Szechuan pepper, cardamom, ginger, fennel.

 Why is Ceylon cinnamon powder healthier?

-A teaspoon of cassia cinnamon powder contains 2 to 4 mg of coumarin.
-Hence an amount that is below the tolerable daily dose recommended by EFSA (European Food Safety Authority).
-The acceptable daily dose has been reduced over the years from 2 mg/kg body weight to currently 0.1 mg/kg (source EFSA)
+A teaspoon of cassia cinnamon powder contains 2 to 4 mg of coumarin, which is below the tolerable daily dose recommended by the EFSA (European Food Safety Authority).
+Over the years, the acceptable daily dose has been reduced from 2 mg/kg body weight to the current 0.1 mg/kg (source: EFSA).

 What are the properties of cinnamon?

-Indifferent to this spice when Ceylon or Cassia are associated with anti-diabetic properties.
-In ancient times it was a spice that was also used as a medicinal preparation for colds, coughs, or heart problems.
-The currently most studied and probably the most consistent ability is to lower plasma glucose and relieve hunger.
+Both Ceylon and Cassia cinnamon are associated with anti-diabetic properties.
+In ancient times, cinnamon was used as a medicinal preparation for colds, coughs, and heart problems.
+One of the most studied and consistent abilities of cinnamon is its potential to lower plasma glucose levels and alleviate hunger.

 Related Products